 As the refresh process concludes, Council's involvement in these workshops, and throughout the City's strategic planning process, have been critical in refreshing the strategic plan.
-The final draft of the 2024-2027 strategic plan will be brought for Council's approval in the next few months.
+Once consultation has concluded, the final draft of the 2024-2027 strategic plan will be brought to the July 5, 2023 Committee of the Whole for Council's approval.